idogmal/EasyFarma/myjre/legal/java.base/unicode.md

     C. Terms of Use
         1. Certain documents and files on this website contain a legend indicating that "Modification is permitted."
 Any person is hereby authorized, without fee, to modify such documents and files to create derivative works conforming to the Unicode® Standard, subject to Terms and Conditions herein.
-        2. Any person is hereby authorized, without fee, to view, use, reproduce, and distribute all documents and files, subject to the Terms and Conditions herein.
+        2. Any person is hereby authorized, without fee, to viewswing, use, reproduce, and distribute all documents and files, subject to the Terms and Conditions herein.
         3. Further specifications of rights and restrictions pertaining to the use of the Unicode DATA FILES and SOFTWARE can be found in the Unicode Data Files and Software License.
         4. Each version of the Unicode Standard has further specifications of rights and restrictions of use.
 For the book editions (Unicode 5.0 and earlier), these are found on the back of the title page.
         5. The Unicode PDF online code charts carry specific restrictions.
 Those restrictions are incorporated as the first page of each PDF code chart.